arcus/note_deidentification/coder_training_procedure.md

 </div>

+Once you're done with the five practice notes, you should have a meeting with your supervisor and/or other coders to discuss any differences between your annotations and the standard annotations for those five notes.

+## Reliability Check

+To make sure all coders are using the ontology the same way, new coders need to pass a reliability test before they begin annotating new notes.

+To complete your reliability test, log in to your Arcus lab, open the brat annotation tool, and rememeber to log in.

+Navigate to your assigned reliability test directory.
+There will be ten note documents.
+For each document you will add, remove, and modify annotations as needed to bring it in line with the Ontology Guidelines.

-Once you've finished annotating all five notes, let your supervisor know.
+Once you've finished annotating all ten reliability check notes, let your supervisor know.
 They will set up a meeting with you to ask about your experience with the coding training, talk through any questions you have, and review any places where your annotations differ from the standard set.

-If your annotations are too different from the standard set, you'll be asked to re-do the reliability test on five new notes.
+If your annotations are too different from the standard set, you will be asked to repeat the reliability check.

 ## Check-ins